 Rain and snow often contribute to traffic delays.
 Consider the forecast and plan accordingly.
 You may need to allow for extra time if rain or snow is predicted.

 Prior to long trips, make sure your emergency kit is stocked and packed in your vehicle.
 Check the tire pressure in your spare tire and make sure your jack, lug nut wrench, and tools are in place.
-A quick check will confirm that you are prepared to handle a flat tire or other auto emergency on the road.
+A quick check will confirm that you are prepared to handle a flat tire or another auto emergency on the road.